tiagotristao/repo-remoto/README.md

-# repo-remoto
+# repo-remoto depois do clone

-Desc inserida no repo antes do clone
+Desc inserida no repo remoto depois do clone